Marshall Erdman: Career

 Erdman started a construction company in 1946, which he incorporated in 1951 as Marshall Erdman & Associates.
 An integrated healthcare design-build company, Marshall Erdman & Associates grew rapidly, expanding into six different markets throughout the U.S. In early 2008, Marshall Erdman & Associates was purchased by Cogdell Spencer, a healthcare real estate investment trust, for $247 million.
 This part of Marshall's legacy is now traded on the NYSE as CSA.

 In addition to founding Marshall Erdman & Associates, he introduced U-Form-It prefabricated house kits to the market in 1953 and Techline office furniture in 1969.

 Legacy

 The Middleton Hills neighborhood in Middleton, Wisconsin had its first homes completed in 1996.
 This development is considered a Neo-traditional design.

+Family

+Erdman married Joyce Mickey (1924–1992), a UW-Madison student, in 1946, with whom he had four children.
+Erdman cut off ties to his remaining family members after marrying Mickey.